-Description A DETACHED TWO STOREY VILLA.
-Accommodation On Ground Floor: Entrance Hall, Lounge, Dining Kitchen, Toilet.
-On First Floor: Landing, Three Bedrooms, Bathroom.
-Gross internal floor area (m2) 81sqm approx. Neighbourhood and location The property is located within an established private residential area where surrounding properties are of a similar age and character.
-Local amenities are readily available within convenient distance.
-Age Approximately 25 years.
-Weather Dry and bright.
-The weather over recent weeks has been mixed, including periods of stormy weather.
+Description A Detached Single Storey Bungalow.
+Accommodation Ground Floor: Entrance Vestibule, Hallway, Lounge, Dining Room, Kitchen, Master Bedroom with Ensuite Shower Room, Three further Bedrooms, Bathroom, Utility room.
+Gross internal floor area (m2) Approximately 123sqm.
+Neighbourhood and location The property is located within an established residential area where surrounding properties are of a similar age and style.
+Local amenities are available within a short commute.
+Age Approximately 31 years.
+Weather Overcast but dry.
+Weather over recent weeks has been mixed.
 Chimney stacks None.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is pitched and covered in tiles.
-I was able to inspect the roof space and gained access from a hatch within the first floor landing.
-The roof is built of timber trusses and under felt material is laid beneath the roofing tiles.
-Insulation material is laid between the ceiling joists and the area is partly floored for storage purposes.
+The roof is of pitched/hipped design and overlaid with concrete tiles.
+I was able to inspect the roof space and gained access from a hatch within the hallway.
+The roof is built from timber trusses and underfelt has been laid beneath the roof tiles.
+Insulation material is laid between the ceiling joists.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Rainwater units are of PVC material consisting of ogee gutters feeding box downpipes.
+Rainwater units are of PVC materials consisting of half round gutters feeding round downpipes.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The outer walls are of timber frame cavity construction with an external finish of pointed facing brick.
-A damp proof course was not visible, however, I would anticipate a building of this age to have a PVC damp proof membrane or similar.
-There are sub-floor ventilators to lower walls.
+The outer walls appear to be of cavity brick/block construction with a part pointed brick, part rendered external finish.
+The damp proof course is not visible however, I would anticipate a building of this age to have a PVC damp proof membrane.
+There are sub floor ventilators to lower walls.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The windows and external doors are of uPVC double glazed type.
-There are PVC fascia and soffit boards.
+Windows are of timber triple glazed type.
+The front external door is of UPVC double glazed type and the rear external door is of composite materials.
+There are UPVC double glazed external patio doors to the rear of the dining room.
+Fascia and soffit are of timber materials.
 External decorations Visually inspected.
-External accorditions External decorative finishes are generally of low maintenance material. matorial.
+External decoration generally has a painted finish.
 Conservatories / porches None.
 Communal areas None.
-Garages and permanent outbuildings Visually inspected.
-No garage.
-There is a timber garden store to the side of the property, comprising three separate compartments.
+Garages and permanent outbuildings Visually inspected. - There is a single garage to the rear of the property.
+This is of concrete block construction with a tiled roof covering.